skmalviya/cs224n-stanford-winter2022/Gensim/README.md

 # Gensim word vector visualization of various word vectors

-The experiments is based on "glove-wiki-gigaword-100" word2vectors
+The experiments are based on "glove-wiki-gigaword-100" word2vectors

 ```
 import gensim.downloader as api